cmrivers/ncov/README.md

 # Citation information

 Crowdsourced.
-(2020) 2019-nCoV linelist [Accessed: insert date].
+(2020) 2019-nCoV line list [Accessed: insert date].
 Retrieved from: http://github.com/cmrivers/ncov

 This resource is made possible thanks to volunteers.
 The list of contributors is available at https://bit.ly/3aF6DkG.